 At this point it is a good idea to actually print a test page from within T-RIP.
 Go to the Devices menu and Quick Print Test.
 This is a simple test page that is loaded into the main T-RIP window.
-By simply right clicking on the file name you have the option to Print.
+By simply selecting the job name you can then click on the small printer icon on the tool bar.
 The Test Page image can be printed on plain paper just to see if everything is setup correctly.

 If your printer is NOT communicating with T-RIP you will get a message that say Unable to retrieve printer status.
 This means there is a communication issue.
 Make sure the printer is plugged in and turned on.
 If you feel everything should be working correctly, go back to the Queue menu and Manage Queues and Remove and Install the printer again.
+For additional help with printing issues see the Troubleshooting section of this manual.